alexeimowat/recipe-roulette/README.md

 Currently the app is run locally as I only intended to develop it for us and to use casually.
 However, after having a lot of fun with it I found myself coming up with many feature ideas for the app and think it would be awesome to deploy it one day to friends and family!

-If you're curious about my ideas head over to the issues tab of this repo to see my plans.
+If you're curious about my ideas head over to the [issues](https://github.com/alexeimowat/recipe-roulette/issues) tab of this repo to see my plans.

 Thanks for taking the time to read this and look at my project!
-If you have any questions (or suggestions) feel free to start a discussion with me!

 Have a great day! :smile: